vaddi/OML/README.md

 > git clone git://github.com/vaddi/OML.git OML

-Edit verify.php to change username and password.
-Make sure the "xml" Folder is writeable by Webserver (often www-data) otherwise change Permissions by Hand:
+Edit verify.php to change username and password, otherwise we will use username *admin* and password *insecure*.
+Make also sure the "xml" Folder is writeable by Webserveruser (often www-data) otherwise change Permissions by Hand:

 > chown www-data:www-data xml